Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 ## Forbidden techniques ## {#timing-nonos}

-Some aspects of [[!MPEGDASH]] are not compatible with the interoperable timing model defined in this document.
+Some aspects of [[!DASH]] are not compatible with the interoperable timing model defined in this document.
 In the interest of clarity, they are explicitly listed here:

 * The `@presentationDuration` attribute SHALL NOT be used.
 This information serves no purpose under the interoperable timing model.
 * The `@availabilityTimeComplete` attribute SHALL NOT be used.
 The concept of "incomplete but available" [=media segments=] that this attribute enables is not part of the interoperable timing model.